 PYP/MYP/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,800 pupils

 English speaking school on two campuses, one in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden for pupils from age 3 to grade 8 (graduates can move on to Oberursel to continue at FIS).
 Accredited by the New England Association of Schools and Colleges (NEASC).
 Students progress to leading global universities, mainly in the UK (including Oxbridge) and USA (including Ivies).

-German State Curriculum/German Abitur/SABIS network/IGCSEs/AP/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 850 pupils
+German State Curriculum/German Abitur/SABIS network/IGCSEs/A-Levels/AP/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 850 pupils

 National Curriculum for England; ages 2-12; co-ed; day; independent; private non-profit; 200 pupils